Industrial & Systems Engineering

 Office: 309 Bell Hall

 My research interests involve the application of operations research (OR) techniques to solve problems encountered by industry and the military.
 In particular, I’m interested in leveraging the capabilities of (semi-) autonomous vehicles for logistics and surveillance.
-This includes routing and scheduling of unmanned aerial vehicles (UAVs, also known as drones) and in the coordination of heavy-duty trucks equipped with cooperative adaptive cruise control (CACC) to form platoons.
+This includes routing and scheduling of unmanned aerial vehicles (UAVs, also known as drones).
+I am a Federal Aviation Administration (FAA) certified drone pilot.

 UAVs in Logistics – Motivated by Amazon’s “Prime Air” UAV for small parcel delivery, we have developed algorithms that coordinate traditional delivery trucks with quadcopters.
 These algorithms minimize the total time required for deliveries, helping customers to receive packages faster and improving the overall effectiveness of the delivery process.
 Read more…